ohthehugemanatee/homenet-documentation/nextcloud.md

 * Requires hand installation of macfanctld through apt-get.
 I also lowered the default temperature thresholds to run a bit cooler.
 * I wrote a script to adjust the screen backlight, at /usr/local/bin/brightness . tldr: `brightness up` and `brightness down`
 * Everything configured through dockstarter lives in `~/.docker` .
 So a nightly crontab backs that directory up to `/mnt/storage/docker/nextcloud/` shortly before the offsite backup starts.
+* The contents of the big storage drive (`/media/bigdrive`) are backed up daily using borg-backup, using a script in `/usr/local/bin/borg-backup.sh`.
+Backups are stored encrypted on blob storage in my personal azure account.
+(Credentials in Bitwarden)

 TODO